Skip to main content Skip to navigation Skip to footer

 apply

 Apply a template to a repository.
 Use a built-in template name (e.g. app-postgres) or --file for a custom JSON template.
 Rediaccfile lifecycle: up() starts containers (pull images, generate configs here), down() stops.
 Minimal Rediaccfile: up() { renet compose -- pull; renet compose -- up -d; } down() { renet compose -- down; }.
 IMPORTANT: Rediaccfile MUST use 'renet compose' — 'docker compose' is rejected.
-ENV VARS — two levels: (a) Rediaccfile shell: ${SVCNAME_IP} (e.g. APP_IP), ${REDIACC_WORKING_DIR}, ${REDIACC_NETWORK_ID}. (b) Inside containers: renet auto-injects SERVICE_IP and REDIACC_NETWORK_ID env vars.
-Use SERVICE_IP in your app code to bind to the correct loopback IP.
-Containers MUST bind to SERVICE_IP:<port> (not 0.0.0.0) since network_mode:host is injected and ports: are ignored.
+ENV VARS — two levels: (a) Rediaccfile shell: ${SVCNAME_IP} (e.g. APP_IP), ${REDIACC_WORKING_DIR}, ${REDIACC_NETWORK_ID}. (b) Inside containers: renet auto-injects SERVICE_IP and REDIACC_NETWORK_ID env vars. eBPF bind rewriting handles IP isolation transparently, so apps can bind to 0.0.0.0 and the kernel rewrites it to the correct loopback IP.
+Health checks can use localhost. network_mode:host is injected and ports: are ignored.
 STORAGE: Both ${REDIACC_WORKING_DIR}/... bind mounts and Docker named volumes are safe — Docker data-root is inside the encrypted LUKS mount.
 RESTART POLICY: Restart policies are safe — renet auto-strips them for CRIU compatibility and the watchdog handles recovery.
 Compose: do NOT add network_mode or rediacc.* labels (renet injects them).
 Multi-project: place each sub-project in its own subdirectory with its own Rediaccfile — renet auto-discovers and runs them in order.
 HTTPS routing: (A) Auto-route (fork-friendly, recommended): do NOT add traefik.enable.
 Renet auto-generates https://{serviceName}.{repoName}.{machineName}.{baseDomain}.
 Add rediacc.service_port=<port> label for non-80 ports.
 Each fork gets a unique domain.
 (B) Traefik labels (custom domain, NOT fork-friendly): traefik.enable=true, traefik.http.routers.<n>.rule=Host(`domain`), traefik.http.routers.<n>.entrypoints=websecure,websecure-v6, traefik.http.routers.<n>.tls.certresolver=letsencrypt, traefik.http.services.<n>.loadbalancer.server.port=<port>.
 For TCP/UDP: rediacc.tcp_ports=3306 / rediacc.udp_ports=53

-rdc repo template apply <template> [options]
+rdc repo template apply [options]

 FlagDescriptionRequiredDefault